Ada-Developers-Academy/ada-build/lessons/07-hello-world/notes/hello-world.md

 A "Hello World" program is the first program that most programmers create to explore a new programming language.
 Be sure to read the [wikipedia](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) article which provides even more context about what this is and why we use it!

 ## irb
 In the previous lesson, we saw what IRB is and how to execute a basic command in IRB.
 We can use IRB as our first attempt in creating a "Hello World" program.

 1. Open terminal
-2. Start IRB
+2. Start IRB by typing `irb` in the terminal
+3. Write an expression which will output the worlds "hello world" to the user:
-3. `puts "hello world"`
+`puts "hello world"`

-## file
+## Ruby file
-IRB is only one way of interacting with Ruby code.
-Next, let's do the same thing but create a Ruby file and execute that Ruby file instead of doing this directly in IRB.
+Now that we see how to write the "Hello World" program using IRB, we can write a ruby program to do the same thing.
+Let's create a Ruby file and execute that Ruby file instead of doing this directly in IRB.

-### Create a Ruby File
+#### Create a Ruby File
 From a location where you feel comfortable, run the command which will create a new file:
 `touch hello-world.rb`

-### Edit the Ruby File
+#### Edit the Ruby File
 From the terminal, Open your text editor with the current folder's file:
 `atom .`